How to Create SCCM Collection Based on Operating System Attribute Class | ConfigMgr

 SCCM device collection based on Computer Last Boot-up time

-Attributes to select from Query Designer
+Attributes to select from the Query Designer

-Attribute Class : Operating System
+Attribute Class: Operating System

-Attribute Name : Last Boot-up time
+Attribute Name: Last Boot-up time

 select SMS_R_System.ResourceId, SMS_R_System.ResourceType, SMS_R_System.Name, SMS_R_System.SMSUniqueIdentifier, SMS_R_System.ResourceDomainORWorkgroup, SMS_R_System.Client from SMS_R_System inner join SMS_G_System_OPERATING_SYSTEM on SMS_G_System_OPERATING_SYSTEM.ResourceID = SMS_R_System.ResourceId where (DATEDIFF(day,SMS_G_System_OPERATING_SYSTEM.LastBootUpTime , GetDate()) = 15)